Among PC hardware, storage devices play the role of a goalkeeper in football.

-Since a NAS storage is quiet flexible when it comes to storage capacity, a common argue to going for cloud storage altogether may arise in my mind.
+Since a NAS storage is quite flexible when it comes to storage capacity, a common argument of going for cloud storage altogether may arise in my mind.

 Yes, you can have truly unlimited data hosted on a cloud server, but there are some typical downsides too.